lcasals/Jenkins-File-Processor-Plugin/README.md

 }

 ```
-Replace 'C:\path\to\inputFolder\' with the path to the directory containing the documents you want to validate.
+Replace "C:\path\to\inputFolder\" with the path to the directory containing the documents you want to validate.
 make sure to include the backslash at the end

 ## how to test Locally: